-For the year ended 31 December 2021, the project costs incurred from the commencement of the project to 31 December 2021 was less than US\$500 million, the development fee was calculated based on the 2.5% of the project costs incurred for the aforesaid period.
+Total project costs incurred since commencement of the project up to 31 December 2022 were less than US\$500 million.
+Development fees were calculated based on the 2.5% of the project costs incurred for the years ended 31 December 2022 and 2021.

-Acquisition fees relate to the acquisition of equity interest of 49.0% in SupplyLINE Logistics Limited and 9.7287% in Hutchison Inland Container Depots Limited by the subsidiaries of HPH Trust in 2021 and 2020, respectively.
-They were charged in accordance with the Trust Deed where the Sponsor (as defined in the Trust Deed) does not have direct or indirect interests of more than 50.0% in the investments acquired.
-It was calculated based on 1.0% of the Enterprise Value (as defined in the Trust Deed) of the subject investments.
+Acquisition fee relates to the acquisition of equity interest of 49.0% in SupplyLINE Logistics Limited by the subsidiary of HPH Trust in 2021.
+It was charged in accordance with the Trust Deed where the Sponsor (as defined in the Trust Deed) does not have direct or indirect interests of more than 50.0% in the investment acquired.
+It was calculated based on 1.0% of the Enterprise Value (as defined in the Trust Deed) of the subject investment.